drhsqlite/pikchr/doc/userman.md

 object in the stream, it can mess up your counts.
 Or, for that matter, you might just miscount.

-In a complex diagram, if often works better to assign symbolic names to objects.
+In a complex diagram, it often works better to assign symbolic names to objects.
 Do this by putting the object name and a colon ("`:`") immediately before the class-name in the object definition.
 The object name must begin with a capital letter.
 Afterwards, the object can be referred to